KDE/kube/README.md

 ## Kube

-Kube is a personal information and collaboration application currently in its early stages of development.
+Kube is a personal information and communication application.
 It uses Sink for data access and synchronization.

 See docs/project.md for more information.